 Highlights: Loyal, Obedient, Vigilant

-Weighing in at around 80 pounds, the Giant Schnauzer is the largest of the three variations of Schnauzers.
-And just like the Mini and Standard, the Giant Schnauzer is just as fluffy.
-These unbelievable working dogs have a bold personality with a strong work ethic.
+Weighing in at around 80 lbs, the Giant Schnauzer is the largest of the three variations.
+However just like a Mini or Standard, the Giant Schnauzer is just as fluffy.
+These working dogs have a bold personality with a strong work ethic too.

 They’ll thrive no matter what jobs and roles you throw at them.
-Given their high dog IQ, intense loyalty and a fluffy coat – what more can you ask for in your pet companion?
-And when they’re not working, they seamlessly transition into excellent giant lap dogs.
+With their high dog intelligence, intense loyalty, and a fluffy coat – what more can you ask for in your companion?
+And when they’re not working, they can transition into excellent giant lap dogs.